qins/project-template/README.md

 # Golang Project Template

-This is a example of go project structure/layout.
+This is an example of go project structure/layout.

+It can be used to build system app or web app.

-You can clone and make it suits you.
+Just clone and make it suits you.

 ```
 git clone https://github.com/qins/project-template.git